 If you aren't using other hormones trans-dermally then you can also consider these areas for application: thighs, lower abdomen area, forearms, neck area and/or vaginal mucosa.

 Testosterone can also be applied vaginally (assuming your formulation won't burn or cause problems) and may be very beneficial especially if you are suffering from low libido or low sex drive.

 How long does it take to work?

-You should notice improvement in your symptoms within 4-8 weeks of starting testosterone replacement therapy.
+You should notice an improvement in your symptoms within 4-8 weeks of starting testosterone replacement therapy.

-This assume that your dose is adequate and that your blood levels of testosterone are increasing on your current dose.
+This assumes that your dose is adequate and that your blood levels of testosterone are increasing on your current dose.

 Is it dangerous or are there any side effects?

 Symptoms usually occur if the dose of testosterone is too high.

 - Hormonal or cystic acne (may also increase oil production of the skin)

 - Changes in hair growth (facial hair growth or dark/coarse hair growth)